 Known for her illuminating, warm personality, and for bringing timeless elegance and grace to the roles she plays, Houston Press compared Mykle in her performance as Hester Solomon in Equus to “a young Ava Gardner, who lights up the stage with her presence.”

 Mykle holds a Bachelor of Arts degree in Theatre from the University of Southern California and studied acting for many years at the famed Beverly Hills Playhouse under the direction of Milton Katselas, Jeffrey Tambor and Al Mancini.
 Mykle made her film debut in the award-winning short, ED, and has starred in numerous television shows, including AMC’s Preacher and ABC’s The Astronaut Wives Club, commercials, including McDonald’s, Miracle Whip and feature films, including, Run with the Hunted (with Ron Perlman, Michael Pitt, and William Forsythe) and The Seventh Day, with Guy Pierce.
 In 2020, Mykle was awarded her first Best Actress Award at the Gulf Coast Film and Video Festival.

 A proud member of Actors’ Equity and SAG-AFTRA, Mykle serves as the President of the SAG-AFTRA Houston-Austin Local, and is an activist for union performers.
 Her greatest accomplishment to date has been her daughter, Poppy Graceyn Burton, who is following in her mother’s footsteps as an actress, among other things.

-Mykle tells her story in her upcoming memoir My Grandma Elvis: The Queen of Donie Texas, set to be released in 2021, which she plans on adapting into a screenplay she will direct.
+Her upcoming memoir about her family, My Grandma Elvis: The Queen of Donie Texas, is set to be released in 2023, which she plans on adapting into a screenplay she will direct.